πŸ“– The Box Model

 border-box

-You can use the box-sizing attribute to apply height and width to the border box instead which includes the content, padding and border.
+You can use the box-sizing property to apply height and width to the border box instead.
+This means the size includes the content, padding, and border.

 aside {